31 to 45 inches, 170 to 350 pounds

 Known for their migratory behavior, some loggerhead turtles have been recorded migrating up to 3,000 miles.
 Loggerheads in temperate waters migrate towards the equator to avoid cold winter waters.

-The breeding season lasts from April to August, and they tend to return to the same nesting area year after year.
+The breeding season lasts from April to August.
+Loggerhead turtles tend to return to the same nesting area year after year.
 Adults may even return to the very beach where they were hatched.
-In the Chesapeake Bay region, this is usually a barrier island with a sand beach that’s high enough that it is not inundated by high tides or soaked by ground water rising from below.
+In the Chesapeake Bay region, this is usually a barrier island with a sand beach that’s high enough so nests are not destroyed by high tides or soaked by ground water rising from below.

 A female may lay two to five nests per year, each with 110 to 130 eggs.
-Like many turtles, loggerheads have temperature-dependent sex determination, meaning that the sex of the hatchlings is determined by egg temperature during incubation.
-There is no parental care; females leave the eggs after they have been buried.
+Like many turtles, loggerheads have temperature-dependent sex determination.
+This means that the sex of the hatchlings is determined by egg temperature during incubation.
+There is no parental care.
+Females leave the eggs after they have been buried.
 Hatchlings emerge from the nest at night and head towards the ocean.

 Not much is known about the lifespan of loggerhead turtles, but it is estimated that they can live for 30 to 62 years in the wild.